Africa, here we come!

 South Africa however was definitely worth it, and although Johannesburg was not my favorite city; Cape Town I could envision as a future home.
 South Africa is well developed, as is true for all the other countries in this area we visited: Zimbabwe, Botswana and Namibia.
 They all appeared way more developed than I expected.
 Should I ever return here I intend to do so on my own, not using a group tour.
 I’d like to take my time, stay in some places a little longer and have the flexibility of a rental car so I can decide my own pace.

 The G-Adventures tour was a good way to become acquainted with this part of Africa.
 However, I think there should be some adjustments to the current itinerary.
-No need to spend two nights in a tent in Sossusvlei.
-After the day trip, we might as wel had broken up camp and moved on.
+There is no need to spend two nights in a tent in Sossusvlei.
+After that day trip, we might as wel had broken up camp and moved on.
 It would have been nice to have been able to upgrade in advance in some areas.
 However, that was not initially offered as an option.
 But everything else was well taken care of and the tour guide Jaco was knowledgeable and always willing to help.
 I really enjoyed the trip and our stay there.

 Travel period from April 26th through May 17th, 2017.
 Countries visited: South Africa, Zimbabwe, Zambia, Botswana and Namibia.
 Weather: warm days, cool nights.
 Accommodations: Hotels and Tents.
 Tour executed by G-Adventures.